Pathways from the Sydney LLB or Sydney JD to Cambridge and Oxford

 Congratulations to final year Arts/Law student, Mitchell Cleaver on achieving First Class Honours and Fourth in the order of merit for the Master of Laws (LLM) at the University of Cambridge.

-Mitchell is the first Sydney Law School student to join the Cambridge Pathways Program.
+Mitchell is the first University of Sydney Law School student to join the Cambridge Pathways Program.

 “It is wonderful that our first Cambridge Pathways student has returned home with such an outstanding result,” said the Dean, Professor Joellen Riley.